tsedio/tsed/docs/docs/middlewares.md

 <<< @/docs/docs/snippets/middlewares/middleware-example.ts

-You have differents usecases to declare and use a middleware as following:
+You have different usecases to declare and use a middleware as following:

  * Global Middleware, this middleware can be used on @@ServerLoader@@,
  * Endpoint Middleware, this middleware can be used on a controller method,